 Mariners must be advised to exercise caution and allow a safe distance when navigating in close proximity to and within OREI.

-IMO Doc GPSR Paragraph 3 - 14 gives member states formal guidance on recommended safe distances from offshore infrastructure.
+IMO Doc GPSR Paragraph 3 - 14 gives member States formal guidance on recommended safe distances from offshore infrastructure.
 This documentation can be crossed referenced to NCSR3/Inf.9

-PIANC report no: 161 recommends safe distances to be maintained between traffic lanes, channel entrances, and OREI depending on the identified type of traffic and level of risk acceptable to the National Competent Authority.
+PIANC report no: 161 recommends safe distances to be maintained between traffic lanes, channel entrances, and OREI depending on the identified type of traffic and level of risk acceptable to the relevant maritime authority.

 A formal risk assessment will assist in determining these distances.
 Factors to be considered include the location of the OREI, weather conditions including potential ice coverage, current and projected growth and patterns of maritime traffic.

+Vessel Traffic Services

+SOLAS regulation V/12 (Vessel Traffic Services) recognizes VTS internationally and that it contributes to safety of life at sea, safety and efficiency of navigation and protection of the marine environment, adjacent shore areas, work sites and offshore installations from possible adverse effects of maritime traffic.

+Furthermore, IMO Resolution A.1158(32) states that the establishment of VTS is dependent on national law and relevant international conventions, recognizing factors such as the volume of traffic, degree of risk, and geographical and environmental conditions.

+Further information on VTS as a possible measure when considering mitigation measures and the associated responsibilities is available in the IALA recommendations and guidelines, see VTS Manual.

 Lighting and Marking

 There is guidance available for the lighting and marking of OREI for safe marine navigation.
 The lighting and marking of OREI should be in accordance with the latest edition of IALA Guideline G1162 The Marking Of Offshore Man-Made Structures.

-Developers should consult this guideline and with the National Competent Authorities.
+OREI developers should consult this guideline and with the relevant maritime authorities.

 AtoN lighting can be obscured to vessels operating in the area.
 The AtoN must not be confused with other lighting including working lights and other background lighting.